All solid colors are permissible: black, blue, silver, gray, cream, apricot, red, white, brown, or cafe-au-lait.

 Generally a healthy, long-lived breed.
 Nevertheless, subject to many genetic diseases.
 Cataracts and progressive retinal atrophy may cause blindness, allergies and skin conditions (possibly due to unskilled use of clippers or allergies to shampoo and/or color reinforcer).
 It is also prone to hip dysplasia, runny eyes and ear infections, PRA., and Von Willebrand’s Disease.
 To help prevent the chance of hip or elbow dysplasia developing make sure your dog is on a healthy, well proportioned diet, and avoid excessive running and jumping while still a puppy as this can be hard on the developing joints.
 Brown Poodles tend to become prematurely gray.

-To minimize the risk of your Poodle developing any hereditary health issues, you should buy a puppy from a reputable breeder.
+To minimize the risk of your Poodle developing any hereditary health issues, you should buy a Toy Poodle puppy from a reputable breeder.

 Life indoors is recommended for the Poodle, and access to a small yard would suffice, though the standard may need more breathing room.
 It tends to be inactive indoors, so it needs to be taken out for its exercise needs.